Shiksa: Etymology

-North American context
+North American and diaspora context

-In North American Jewish communities, the use of "shiksa" reflects more social complexities than merely being a mild insult to non-Jewish women.
-It culturally evokes "the complex and layered notions of sexuality, its containment of both self-righteousness and self-loathing, the embedded yearning for and guilt of assimilation".
+In North American and other diaspora Jewish communities, the use of "shiksa" reflects more social complexities than merely being an insult to non-Jewish women.
 A woman can only be a shiksa if she is perceived as such by Jewish people, usually Jewish men, making the term difficult to define; the Los Angeles Review of Books suggested there are two concepts of the shiksa, the forbidden seductress and the hag.
 Despite appearing in Yiddish literature for many decades, the term shiksa did not enter mainstream vernacular until the works of Philip Roth popularized it.

 Severity

-In North America, the term is typically considered pejorative but not a severe slur.
+The term is typically considered pejorative.
 Sometimes, response to its use has treated it as more severe.
 In 2009, it was recorded as a hate crime in Toronto.
 In 2014, Rabbi Jack Abramowitz described it as "simply indefensible", "inherently condescending, racist and misogynistic".

 Israel and Orthodox context

-In Israel, where there are few non-Jewish women, the word is used as a pejorative to refer to Jewish women who are not Orthodox or who demonstrate more Western behavior.
+In Israel, where most women are Jewish, the word is sometimes used among the religious as a pejorative to refer to Jewish women who are not Orthodox or who demonstrate unseemly irreligious behavior.
 In other Orthodox communities, it can be used in the same way.